Dota Underlords strategy guide [Mid-Season Update] – tips and explanations for beginners

 Dota Underlords strategy guide – tips and tricks [Mid-Season Update]

-When writing a guide for a game like Dota Underlords, it’s reasonable to expect a fair amount to cover – so we’ve done our best to break up this wall of text into an easy-to-follow structure.
+Dota Underlords is part of what might be seen as the first wave of games in a new, and very complex, genre – the autobattler.
+So given that, it’s reasonable to expect a fair amount to cover in this guide series – so we’ve done our very best to break up this wall of text into an easy-to-follow structure.
 But feel free to disregard this structure entirely, and use the links below to skip ahead.

 - How to play Dota Underlords – and how to win